 Landlord of Cannabis Grow House

-a.
-Trafficking in marijuana as provided in section 893.135;
+- Trafficking in marijuana as provided in section 893.135;

-c.
-For the manufacture of cannabis intended for sale or distribution to another (presumed if 25 or more cannabis plants).
+- For the manufacture of cannabis intended for sale or distribution to another (presumed if 25 or more cannabis plants).

-Resident of Marijuana Grow House
+A Resident of Marijuana Grow House

-a.
-Trafficking in marijuana, as provided in s.
+- Trafficking in marijuana, as provided in s.
 893.135;

-b.
-For the sale of marijuana, as provided in s.
+- For the sale of marijuana, as provided in s.
 893.13; or

-b.
-Who knew or should have known that a minor child is present or resides in the place.
+- Who knew or should have known that a minor child is present or resides in the place.

 Effect of New Cannabis Grow House Legislation

 The State of Florida has some of the harshest marijuana possession laws in the country.
-In 2008 the Florida Legislature passed and Governor Charlie Crist signed into law legislation that makes the possession or cultivation of just 25 marijuana plants prima facie evidence of an “intent to sale or distribute” which is a second degree felony punishable by 15 years in Florida State Prison.
+In 2008 the Florida Legislature passed, and Governor Charlie Crist signed into law legislation that makes the possession or cultivation of just 25 marijuana plants prima facie evidence of an “intent to sale or distribute” which is a second-degree felony punishable by 15 years in Florida State Prison.

 The law was intended to target cannabis “grow houses.”
-These grow houses have become a prized target for Florida law enforcement officers who can not only make the arrest, but can then attempt either criminal or civil forfeiture the house and property where the marijuana was grown under state or federal asset forfeiture procedures.
+These grow houses have become a prized target for Florida law enforcement officers who can not only make the arrest but can then attempt either criminal or civil forfeiture the house and property where the marijuana was grown under state or federal asset forfeiture procedures.

 Under Florida law, a marijuana plant is broadly defined to include even a seedling or cutting if there is any evidence of root formation, even if only a few tiny hair-like roots are present.

-As law enforcement agencies shifted their attention away from individuals trafficking more dangerous drugs such as meth, cocaine, and heroin, common sense and good police work gave way to the targeting individuals growing small amounts of marijuana.
+As law enforcement agencies shifted their attention away from individuals trafficking more dangerous drugs such as meth, cocaine, and heroin, common sense and good police work gave way to targeting individuals growing small amounts of marijuana.

 The Federal Government prosecutes drug crimes through the Controlled Substances Act (21 U.S.C.
 Section 811), which treats marijuana or cannabis like any other controlled substance, including heroin or cocaine.
-Marijuana is classified as a Schedule I drug, which means that marijuana is classified as being a dangerous illegal drug which is “highly addictive.”
+Marijuana is classified as a Schedule I drug, which means that marijuana is classified as being a dangerous illegal drug that is “highly addictive.”

-Federal law criminalizes the possession, distribution or cultivation of large quantities of cannabis.
+Federal law criminalizes the possession, distribution, or cultivation of large quantities of cannabis.
 Under Federal Sentencing Guidelines, the quantity of marijuana/cannabis is considered along with the defendant’s criminal record.
 Any conviction for marijuana under Federal Law is eligible for a prison term.
 Also, federal marijuana laws impose certain statutory mandatory minimum sentences.

-For example, a conviction for the cultivation of 100 or more plants or possession of 100 kilo grams requires a five (5) year mandatory minimum sentence.
+For example, a conviction for the cultivation of 100 or more plants or possession of 100-kilograms requires a five (5) year mandatory minimum sentence.
 If the defendant has any prior drug convictions or sentences, including sentences under state law, a ten (10) year statutory mandatory minimum sentence would apply.

 Under the federal Controlled Substance Act, the possession of marijuana or cannabis is illegal.
 The federal authorities are usually interested in prosecuting cannabis offenses only when they involve larger quantities of marijuana by drug traffickers (e.g., large amounts of hash oil or hashish, or the cultivation of more than one hundred plants).

 DEA’s Position on Marijuana – Drug Enforcement Agency (DEA) website includes a page on marijuana including description and overview, control status, street names of cannabis, short-term and long-term effects of marijuana abuse, arrests and sentencing, DEA drug seizures and treatment resources.

-- InfoFacts: Marijuana – National Institute on Drug Abuse provides the often cited information, facts and statistics on marijuana abuse.
+InfoFacts: Marijuana – National Institute on Drug Abuse provides the often cited information, facts, and statistics on marijuana abuse.

 Choosing a Criminal Defense Attorney for Marijuana Possession

-We represent individuals charged with marijuana offenses from possession, possession with intent to sell, manufacture of cannabis, cultivation of marijuana, operating a marijuana grow house to trafficking in cannabis.
+As members of the NORML Legal Committee, we work with attorneys across the country fighting similar battles to protect individuals charged with a marijuana offense.
+We represent individuals charged with marijuana offenses from the possession, possession with intent to sell, manufacture of cannabis, cultivation of marijuana, operating a marijuana grow house to trafficking in cannabis.